Rehabilitate beyond your previous levels of strength and fitness and learn how to create a stronger, more resilient mind and body for life.

 Chronic pain usually occurs when the nervous system learns to become hyper vigilant and sends signals of pain way before there is any threat of damage or harm to the body.
 It’s like an over sensitive fire alarm that goes off the minute you put the toast in the toaster so pain can be triggered by the most innocuous stimuli.

-Vicky is both empathetic and knowledgable and her priority is helping clients understand their pain and empower them to manage it with yoga, movement and relaxation.
+Vicky is both empathetic and knowledgeable and her priority is helping clients understand their pain and empower them to manage it with yoga, movement and mindfulness.
 This is an active therapy that will involve a mixture of talking, movement and guided relaxation.
 All sessions are individual 1:1 sessions that can take place at your home or a local clinic.
 If you want to book or discuss how Yoga can help you, please get in touch.

 Back pain can often be managed by realigning the posture (from head to toe) and reducing stress through the joints and tissues of the body – but this takes work.
 The key to change is developing an understanding and awareness of your own body and mind.
 How you habitually move, stand, sit or lie or where in your body you hold tension when you’re feeling stressed or anxious.
 With increased awareness of how your whole body moves, how your thoughts and beliefs effect your posture and movement and how you compensate for stiff or weak areas you can start to become your own therapist and instinctively identify what might be exacerbating your pain or how you might be able to relieve it.